 Sonnet Kekilia Coggins

-Intertwined interests in literature, objects, and stories of place brought Sonnet to the Conservancy in 2018.
-She spent her childhood in Virginia, making frequent visits to family on Oʻahu and Kauaʻi.
-After completing a Masters degree in Education at the University of Virginia, Sonnet moved to France, where she worked in the wine industry and delighted in learning about place names and terroir.
-She then completed a Master of Arts in French Language and Literatures, with a focus on cultural history and interpretation of historic sites.
-Sonnet’s interests led her to a career in museums, first at the Denver Art Museum, and then at the Williams College Museum of Art, where she co-curated The Field is the World: Williams, Hawaiʻi, and Material Histories in the Making.
-Her life and work are guided by a deep curiosity about the world, storytelling about place, creativity, and the arts.
+After completing a Masters degree in Education at the University of Virginia, Sonnet moved to France, then later completed a Master of Arts in French Language and Literatures, with a focus on cultural history and interpretation of historic sites.
+She worked with the Denver Art Museum, then the Williams College Museum of Art, where she co-curated The Field is the World: Williams, Hawaiʻi, and Material Histories in the Making.
+Sonnet has been with the Conservancy since 2018.

 Olin Erickson, MauiScapes, LLC